CoenraadS/Bracket-Pair-Colorizer-2/README.md

 Choose a border style to highlight the active scope.
 Use `{color}` to match the existing bracket color
 It is recommended to disable the inbuilt `editor.matchBrackets` setting if using this feature
 ![BorderStyle](images/activeScopeBorder.png "Active Scope Border Example")
 >Tip: Add the value `"backgroundColor : {color}"` to increase visibility.
 The example below shows a opaque background color, by default adding the aforementioned value will set opacity to 1.
-To set your own opacity value please use: `"backgroundColor : {color}; opacity: 0.33"`
+To set your own opacity value please use: `"backgroundColor : {color}; opacity: 0.33"` Update the opacity value to suit your own needs.
 ![BorderBackground](images/activeScopeBackground.png "Active Scope Background Example")

 > `"bracket-pair-colorizer-2.showBracketsInGutter"`